planqtn/planqtn/README.md

 - our mailing list for development questions (not yet setup)

 To get started with contributions, check out [good first issues](https://github.com/planqtn/planqtn/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22), and follow the [DEVELOPMENT.md](./DEVELOPMENT.md) for setup, developer workflows, and design concepts.

-# Soft launch preview notice

-You are looking at a soft-launch preview of PlanqTN.
-We are before the v0.1.0 public release, which is scheduled around end of July 2025.
-Check out the issues for the [milestone](https://github.com/balopat/tnqec/issues?q=is%3Aissue%20state%3Aopen%20milestone%3A%22v0.1%20-%20first%20public%20release%22).

 # License